T04E - IRC

 The Municipal Surcharge is levied on the taxable profit of the year, before the deduction of tax losses.

-You can find a list for 2024 HERE (you will need your log in details to the Finanças website) and for 2025 once it has been published by the authority.
+You can find a list per year HERE (you need your log in details to the Finanças website) after it has been published by the authorities.

 STATE SURCHARGE